-The Career Center at the George Washington University Law School offers comprehensive career services to current JD students and alumni.
+The Career Center at the George Washington University Law School offers comprehensive career services to current JD students and recent alumni.
 The following information is designed to give you a snapshot of the various resources and events offered by the Career Center throughout the year.
 Prospective students should contact the Admissions office with any questions.

 Staff: The career counselors in the Career Center collectively represent over 80 years in legal and counseling professions.
 The counselors are assigned to each of the six first-year Inns of Court, which they follow throughout the three or four years of law school.